bgamari/ghc-wiki-import/lightweight-concurrency.md

+Primitive `getCurrentSCont` returns a reference to the current SCont under PTM.
+Primitive `switchTo` commits the current PTM transaction and switches to the given SCont.
+As we will see, these two primitives are necessary for [abstracting the scheduler](lightweight-concurrency#).

 Of course, care must be taken to ensure that the control does not switch to an SCont that is either running or completed.